jinyuan30/academic-kickstart/content/home/awards.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 80  # Order that this section will appear.

-title = "Academic Kickstart"
+title = "Awards"
 subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.